What is a Condo Management Company?

 Here is the bottom line: At some point in time, every condo owner is going to be looking at selling their suite, and will incur most of these costs.
 Take a look at what your current management company charges for documentation.
 If it seems that they are gouging you, maybe it's time to look for a new management company?

-Contracts which Management Companies usually run from 1-5 years, with 2 yr contracts being the norm.
+Contracts with Management Companies usually run from 1-5 years.
 As a condo owner, have a discussion with your condo-board and check into alternatives.
 There are a number of well-run Condo Management Companies who do not charge such outrageous fees.
 Google-search Winnipeg Condo Management Companies and check them before signing another contract.

 #condominium #realestate #condo #Winnipeg